We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 Some people can treat their GERD symptoms with lifestyle changes, like eating fewer fatty and spicy foods.
 But these changes may not work for everyone.

 Doctors often suggest antacids as a first treatment to help soothe minor heartburn.
 These drugs help reduce symptoms by neutralizing acid in your stomach.

 Antacids contain aluminum, magnesium, calcium, or some combination of these substances.
 They’re typically available as chewable or dissolving tablets.
 Some brands are available as liquids or gums as well.

 H2 blockers reduce the amount of acid produced in your stomach to lower your risk of heartburn.
 Typically, they start to work within an hour of when you take them.
 This means they act more slowly than antacids.
-However, they can provide longer symptom relief, lasting eight to 12 hours.
+However, they can provide longer symptom relief, lasting 8 to 12 hours.

 H2 blockers are available OTC and by prescription.
 The OTC H2 blockers include: